 2. It Engages Your Baby

 When you sing, your voice stimulates your baby’s senses and helps them focus them focus their attention on it.
 It modulates their arousal and keeps them engaged.
-Since your instincts are also
+Since your instincts are also aroused when you sing, you automatically adjust your pitch or tempo to keep your little one engaged.

 [vs slide=”3″ slide_title=”It Helps You Communicate With Your Baby”]